bishnu-subedi/Full-Stack-Assignment/DOCS.md

 ## To Do List Web App (Documentation):
-a simple To-Do List application using Django as the backend framework and ReactJS as the frontend library.
+A simple To-Do List application using Django as the backend framework and ReactJS as the frontend library.

 ## Backend: